Contact Us | (833) 747-0643

 Field Services Program Manager, Oregon Office of Rural Health

-She holds masters’ degrees in Public Health and Kinesiology from Oregon State University
+She holds masters’ degrees in Public Health (Health Management and Policy) and Kinesiology (Physical Activity and Public Health) from Oregon State University.

 Utah